sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ## Username normalization

 Sourcegraph does not support email-style usernames.
 In contexts in which you are providing the username to Sourcegraph, it will be normalized, which can impact username matching where that is relevant.
-[Full documentation is available here](../auth/index.md#username-normalization).
+See [full documentation for username normalization](../auth/index.md#username-normalization).

 ## Instructions for individual authentication/authorization pathways